Free cookie consent management tool by TermsFeed Generator

 Video isn’t an attachment - it’s atomic data with metadata, quiz links, skill graphs, ML embeddings, and spaced repetition schedules.
 Treating video as data is how you personalize for millions.

-The math problem: Once you adopt swipe navigation, users expect TikTok speed.
+The latency problem: Atomic content enables swipe navigation - users browse videos like a feed, not a curriculum.
+Once you adopt this model, users expect TikTok speed.
 In a three-minute window, latency taxes attention.

 Who Should Read This: Pre-Flight Diagnostic